hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 of Buddhist worship are still to be found among the relics of ancient Rome.

-In South India, some of the Râgas (tunes) are sung and remembered as independent Ragas, whereas they are derivations of the six primary ones.
+In South India, some of the Rāgas (tunes) are sung and remembered as independent Ragas, whereas they are derivations of the six primary ones.
-In their music, there is very little of Murchhanâ, or oscillating touches of sound.
+In their music, there is very little of Murchhanā, or oscillating touches of sound.
 Even the use of the perfect instrument of music is rare.
-The Vinâ of the South is not the real Vina.
+The Vinā of the South is not the real Vina.
 We have no martial music, no martial poetry either.
 Bhavabhuti is a little martial.

 \*    \*    \*

-Christ was a Sannyâsin, and his religion is essentially fit for Sannyasins only.
+Christ was a Sannyāsin, and his religion is essentially fit for Sannyasins only.
 His teachings may be summed up as: "Give up"; nothing more — being fit for the favoured few.